kvz/lanyon/README.md

 1. [`rbenv`](https://github.com/rbenv/rbenv) (with the [ruby-build](https://github.com/rbenv/ruby-build) plugin)
 1. [`rvm`](https://rvm.io/)

+As soon as we have a working Ruby install, we install Bundler & gems locally in your project directory, and Lanyon can start building.

 You can disable any of these via e.g. `LANYON_SKIP="rbenv docker"`.

 To force a particular type, you can also use `LANYON_ONLY=docker`.
 This is how we isolate methods of installment on Travis for testing as well.